LoopKit/loopdocs/docs/setup/FAQs.md

 ## What if I lose my phone or RileyLink?

-You go back to old school pump use until you buy a [new iPhone and can rebuild](https://loopkit.github.io/loopdocs/setup/build/new-iphone/) or get a new RileyLink.
+For Medtronic users, you simply go back to old school pump use until you buy a [new iPhone and can rebuild](https://loopkit.github.io/loopdocs/setup/build/new-iphone/) or get a new RileyLink.

+For pod users, your pod will finish any currently running temporary basal rate and then revert back to your scheduled basal rate.
+Without a phone or RileyLink however, you will not be able to affect any pod use; no basal change, suspend, or bolus.
+You will need to remove the Loop pod and put on a new pod paired with your PDM until you can get a new RileyLink and/or phone.
+If you only have lost the RileyLink (not the phone) and have a backup RileyLink, you can simply connect to the new RileyLink on the same Loop app and it will work with the existing pod session.

 ## What about other pumps?
 When will they Loop?